 11. Moravian College

-Moravian College, located in Bethlehem, Pennsylvania is at the front lines of tech innovation and they want all of their students to be too.
+Moravian College, located in Bethlehem, Pennsylvania is at the front lines of tech innovation and they want all of their undergraduate students to be too.
 In 2018 they were named an Apple Distinguished School as a result of their mission to make technology accessible to every student.
 Each incoming freshman at Moravian is given both an iPad and a MacBook Pro directly after they submit their acceptance deposit to attend.
 This is not only to be used while they are a student at Moravian, but a beyond that as well.
 Yes, the technology is theirs to keep for their future education or career endeavors.
 Their mission includes not seeing technology as a classroom distraction, but a complement to academic excellence.
 Moravian’s goal in offering such hardware to every student is to ensure the playing field is level and no learner has less opportunities as another because they don’t have the same resources.

 12. Northwest Missouri State University

 Northwest Missouri State University is located in Maryville, Missouri.
-They believe in making education as easy as possible to achieve by removing some of the barriers that get in the way for students with less economic resources.
-As part of this mission they give each undergraduate and graduate student a laptop computer to borrow for the time they are at Northwest.
+They believe in making education as easy as possible to achieve by removing some of the barriers that get in the way for undergraduate students with less economic resources.
+As part of this mission they give each undergraduate and graduate student free laptops to borrow for the time they are at Northwest.
 Undergrads must be enrolled in over 12 credit hours at a time to qualify and grad students 9 credit hours.
 In line with the idea of accessibility, their students are given the opportunity to rent primary textbooks to save money on costs as well.
-The laptops they receive are HP EliteBook 840 G1 Notebooks, also known as Ultrabooks.
+The free laptops they receive are HP EliteBook 840 G1 Notebooks, also known as Ultrabooks.
 They are loaded with current software including the MS Office Suite.
-Northwest Missouri has an IT staff that is there to support students to service their laptops and answer any questions that may arise related to the equipment.
+Northwest Missouri has an IT staff that is there to support students to service their free laptops and answer any questions that may arise related to the equipment.

 Visit Northwest Missouri State